by Brian Maslach

 The elite athletes I’ve been lucky enough to train with understand that it’s important to keep mentally fresh during the offseason.
 There’s no use stressing about maintaining your normal training routine when the rest of your life dictates a change, so you might as well accept the opportunity to make a positive, temporary change while enjoying the holiday season.

 What do you do to keep your training up during the holidays?
-Or do you just let it go and not let it bug you?
-Let us know in the comments.
+I'd love to hear what works for you.
+Please let me know in the comments.